KhronosGroup/glTF/specification/2.0/README.md

 ### Metals

-Metallic surfaces reflect back most of the illumination, only a small portion of the light is absorbed by the material ([Pharr et al. (2018)](#Pharr2018)).
+Metallic surfaces reflect back most of the illumination, only a small portion of the light is absorbed by the material ([Pharr et al. (2018), Chapter 8.2 "Specular Reflection and Transmission"](#Pharr2018)).
 This effect is described by the Fresnel term `conductor_fresnel` with the wavelength-dependent refractive index and extinction coefficient.
 To make parameterization simple, the metallic-roughness material combines the two quantities into a single, user-defined color value `baseColor` that defines the reflection color at normal incidence, also referred to as `f0`.
 The reflection color at grazing incidence is called `f90`.
 It is set to 1 because the grazing angle reflectance for any material approaches pure white in the limit.
 The conductor Fresnel term modulates the contribution of a specular BRDF parameterized by the `roughness` parameter.

 ```
 metal_brdf =